DETAILED ACTION

 determining. . . available fuel levels or available battery power levels of vehicles associated with the subset of driver computing devices; (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could determine available fuel levels or battery power levels associated with subsets of devices; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)

-selecting. . . from the subset of driver computing devices, between a first driver computing device and a second driver computing device to pick up the passenger computing device at the pickup location based on a comparison of a first shift end time for the first driver computing device and a second shift end time for the second driver computing device with the expected duration of time for the transportation request and a comparison of the available fuel levels or available battery power levels of the vehicles to a determined fuel level or a determined battery power level sufficient to complete the transportation request without interruption; (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could make this selection based on these criteria; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)
+selecting. . . from the subset of driver computing devices, a first driver computing device to pick up the passenger computing device at the real-time pickup location by comparing a first shift end time for the first driver computing device of the subset of driver computing devices and a second shift end time for a second driver computing device of the subset of driver computing devices with the expected duration of time for the transportation request and comparing the available fuel levels or available battery power levels of the vehicles to a determined fuel level or a determined battery power level sufficient to complete the transportation request without interruption and removing the second driver computing device from consideration for fulfilling the transportation request; (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could make this selection based on these criteria and remove a device which doesn’t fit the criteria; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)

-and transmitting. . . the real- time navigational data . . . providing navigational directions to the pickup location corresponding to the transportation request. (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could send navigation data to a user; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)
+and transmitting. . . the real- time navigational data . . . providing navigational directions to the real-time pickup location corresponding to the transportation request; (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since, but for the requirement to use an electronic transmission (which comprises generic computer implementation of the abstract idea, as outlined below), a human using their mind, pen and paper, and simple observation, evaluation, and judgment could send navigation data to a user; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)

 Moving forward, the above recited abstract idea is not integrated into a practical application.